ysyk2021/the-power-of-agile-innovation-encouraging-experimentation-and-risk-taking/src/chapter-10-2.md

-# Final Thoughts on the Power of Agile Innovation for Encouraging Experimentation and Risk-Taking

 Innovation is essential for organizations looking to remain competitive and meet customer needs in today's rapidly changing market.
 However, traditional approaches to innovation can be slow to adapt to changing market conditions and customer preferences.
 This is where agile innovation comes in.